 AAP-CA Position: Support

-The American Academy of Pediatrics, California (AAP-CA), representing over 5,000 California pediatricians, strongly supports the proposed legislation SB 836 (Glazer).
-This bill would ban smoking in state beaches, except in certain areas designated by the director of the beach.
+The American Academy of Pediatrics, California (AAP-CA), representing over 5,000 California pediatricians, Respectfully urges your signature SB 836 (Glazer).
+This bill would ban smoking in state beaches, as specified, and prohibit disposal of cigarette waste on any state coastal beach.

 Tobacco and secondhand tobacco smoke are highly hazardous to the health of anyone and especially to children.
-As stated in American Academy of Pediatrics policy, “There is no safe level of tobacco smoke exposure.
+According to American Academy of Pediatrics policy, “There is no safe level of tobacco smoke exposure.
 The developing brains of children and adolescents are particularly vulnerable to the development of tobacco and nicotine dependence.”

 SB 836 (Glazer) would make sure that children who frequent state beaches are not exposed to secondhand smoke or inadvertently encouraged to use tobacco by seeing adults doing the same.

-Pediatrician members of AAP California Chapters 1, 2, 3 and 4 statewide urge you to vote AYE on SB 836 (Glazer).
+Pediatrician members of AAP California Chapters 1, 2, 3 and 4 statewide respectfully urge your signature on SB 836 (Glazer).
 Thank you for your public service and leadership on behalf of the health and wellbeing of children, youth, and families in California.

 Chief Executive Officer, American Academy of Pediatrics, California

 cc: AAP-CA Leadership; Lobbyist Lydia Bourne; Senator Steven Glazer